DFEAGILEDEVOPS/cloud-platform-docs/docs/platform_technologies.rst

 Kubernetes is an open-source platform designed to automate deploying, scaling, and operating application containers.
 Application containers are a solution to the problem of how to get software to run reliably when moved from one computing environment to another:

     Put simply, a container consists of an entire runtime environment: an application, plus all its dependencies, libraries and other binaries, and configuration files needed to run it, bundled into one package.
-By containerizing the application platform and its dependencies, differences in OS distributions and underlying infrastructure are abstracted away.
+By containerizing the application [services] and [their] dependencies, differences in OS distributions and underlying infrastructure are abstracted away.

     -- Cio_

-Application containers are designed to package and run a single software component referred to as software services.
+Application containers are designed to package and run a single software component referred to as a software service.
 This supports and encourages the best practices of building applications out of components that can be individually upgraded or scaled.
-Kubernetes ensures that enough software services are running to support user demand and will automatically compensate for either hardware or software failures.
+Kubernetes ensures that enough software services are running to support user demand.
+It will automatically compensate for either hardware or software failures by launching new containers on avialable infrastructure.

 OpenShift automates the creation of application containers from software releases.
-It then enables rapid and easy deployment through automation and templates.
-The templates and automation can be shared between teams.
-This frees up a team to focus on the end user needs.
-At the same time automation and templates can be aligned to best practice.
-The underlying plant can focus on operational concerns such as high availablity and is agnostic to the specifics of the software services running within the platform.
+It then enables the rapid and easy deployment of them onto Kubernetes using templates and automation.
+Templates can capture best practices that are then easily shared between teams.
+This combined with automation frees up teams to focus on their end user needs freed from routine and repetative tasks.
+At the same time the plant can focus on operational concerns such as high availablity.

 .. _Openshift: https://github.com/openshift/origin
 .. _Kubernetes1: https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/